Symplectic particle-in-cell methods for hybrid plasma models with Boltzmann electrons and space-charge effects: Introduction

+In this work, our discretizations of the HBS model follow the structure-preserving methods for models in plasma physics~\cite{DECVM, Qincanonical, he2016hamiltonian, GEMPIC, morrison2017structure}, which preserve the geometric structures of the systems and exhibit very good long-term behavior~\cite{Feng, HLW}.
+The numerical schemes constructed in this work complement existing structure-preserving methods for other (hybrid) electrostatic models.
+Moreover, a more complicated electromagnetic hybrid model proposed in~\cite{vu1996adiabatic} is investigated.

+The action integral and Hamiltonian structure of the HBS model in this work are derived based on the results in~\cite{low1958lagrangian, drift, morrison1980maxwell}.
+By discretizing the action integral as in~\cite{DECVM, drift} or the Poisson bracket as in~\cite{Qincanonical,GEMPIC} with particle methods for the distribution function and finite difference methods for the electrostatic potential, we obtain a finite dimensional Hamiltonian system.
+Time discretizations are conducted using the Hamiltonian splitting methods~\cite{HLW} and the discrete gradient methods~\cite{mclachlan1999geometric, Gonzalez}.
+In plasma physics simulations, Hamiltonian splitting methods have been used in~\cite{crouseilles2015hamiltonian, qin2015comment, he2015hamiltonian} and discrete gradient methods have been used in~\cite{kormann2021energy} as time integrators.
+For the electromagnetic hybrid model~\cite{vu1996adiabatic}, a Poisson bracket is proposed as the sum of the Lie--Poisson bracket~\cite{morrison1980maxwell} and the canonical bracket of the Schr\"odinger equation~\cite{marsden2013introduction}.

+The neutrality condition is preserved by the discretizations of the HBS model with appropriate boundary conditions.
+Moreover, we demonstrate that the quasi-neutral limits of the schemes proposed are structure-preserving for the hybrid model with quasi-neutrality and Boltzmann electrons.
+The numerical methods are validated by the good conservation of energy.
+We conduct the implementation in the Python package STRUPHY~\cite{STRUPHY}.

 The paper is organized as follows.
-In section~\ref{sec:model}, the action integral and the Poisson bracket are proposed for model MB-VP.
-In section~\ref{sec:dis}, the finite difference methods for the electrostatic potential and the particle-in-cell methods for the distribution function are introduced, based on which the action and Poisson bracket are discretized, and a finite dimensional Hamiltonian system is obtained.
-Hamiltonian splitting methods and discrete gradient methods are used for time discretizations.
-In section~\ref{sec:neutrallimit}, we note that the schemes for MB-VP become structure-preserving methods for AN-VP when quasi-neutral limit is done.
-In section~\ref{sec:numsec}, numerical experiments of finite grid instability, Landau damping, and two-stream instability are done to validate the numerical schemes.
-In section~\ref{sec:conclusion}, we conclude the paper with a summary and an outlook for future works.
+In Section~\ref{sec:model}, the action integral and the Poisson bracket are presented for the HBS model.
+In Section~\ref{sec:dis}, structure preserving discretizations are given.
+In Section~\ref{sec:neutrallimit}, two asymptotic limits and the dispersion relation of the linear Landau damping of the HBS model are discussed.
+Geometric structure and discretization of the electromagnetic hybrid model proposed in~\cite{vu1996adiabatic} are presented in Section~\ref{sec:extension}.
+In Section~\ref{sec:numsec}, numerical experiments of finite grid instability, Landau damping, and resonantly excited nonlinear ion waves are conducted to validate the numerical schemes of the HBS model.
+In Section~\ref{sec:conclusion}, we conclude the paper with a summary and an outlook for future works.